Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Camp away from the crowds at this state park, home to a plethora of trails and natural arches.

-Camp amid towering spires in Kodachrome Basin State Park, only 1 hour, 45 minutes outside of Kanab.
-Bold red and orange tones set the most photogenic backdrop for a desert hiking photoshoot.
+Camp amid towering spires in Kodachrome Basin State Park, which is located less than 2 hours outside of Kanab.
+Bold red and orange tones create the most stunning backdrop for a desert hiking photoshoot.

 I recommend visiting Grosvenor Arch, a double arch anomaly that you have to see to believe.
-Photograph the double sandstone arch in the wintertime when snow is lightly flanked atop the landmark.
-It’s the most photogenic time to visit Kodachrome.
+Witness the double sandstone arch in the wintertime when snow is lightly flaked atop the landmark.
+It’s one of the most scenic times to visit Utah

 Hike to the Toadstools